Entertainment Merchants Association Strategic Plan

 Goal #3: Increase Members’ Perception of Value

-b.
+a.
 Increase EMA prominence in the press and at industry events.
-Cultivate relationships with Home Media Magazine and other print/email/blog
+Cultivate relationships with Home Media Magazine, Game Industry

-publications.
-Invite press to attend and encourage them to cover EMA events such as our Salons and IPM.
+International and other print/email/blog publications.
+Invite press to attend and encourage them to cover EMA events such as our Salons

 i.
 Review contents of website to determine what should be removed and what should be added.